Text by Miguel Isaza

 In the history of the French electronic and experimental music movement, alongside musicians such as Pierre Schaeffer and Pierre Henry, another pioneering figure reached aesthetic, conceptual and spiritual boundaries never before witnessed by their male colleagues.

-We are talking about Éliane Radigue, an artist still active, whose work reflects on one of the deepest searches that could be found in the music of our days.
-Every single day in the life of Radigue, from her birth in a family of merchants in Paris until her most recent concert at the presences electroniques 2022 festival at the legendary INA-GRM Acusmonium, has manifested an exceptional sonic revelation of the highest -although not inaccessible- electronic mystique.
+We are talking about Éliane Radigue, an artist still active whose work reflects on one of the deepest searches that could be found in the music of our days.
+Every single day in the life of Radigue, from her birth in a family of merchants in Paris until her most recent concert at the presences electronics 2022 festival at the legendary INA-GRM Acusmonium, has manifested an exceptional sonic revelation of the highest -although not inaccessible- electronic mystique.

 Radigue’s work began with experiments on magnetic tape characteristic of the concrete music school, where it was usual to use recordings of all kinds to break them down, repeat them and generate new compositions from there.
-She was an intern at the Studio d’Essai at the RTF in 1958, where she worked, hand in hand, with Pierre Schaeffer and Pierre Henry at the beginning of the so-called concrete music genre; although she later departed as she wasn’t finding the right spot for her creativity as a woman.
+She was an intern at the Studio d’Essai at the RTF in 1958, where she worked, hand in hand, with Pierre Schaeffer and Pierre Henry at the beginning of the so-called concrete music genre.
+However, she later departed as she wasn’t finding the right spot for her creativity as a woman.

-From there, she became interested in exploring “feedback”, and, between 1969 and 1974, she carried out several experiments with soundscapes based on loops of several tapes played simultaneously.
-Later on, she travelled to New York, where she recognized herself in movements such as the minimalist school, devoting her efforts there to learning classical composition on instruments such as the harp and piano.
+From there, she became interested in exploring “feedback”, and between 1969 and 1974, she carried out several experiments with soundscapes based on loops of several tapes played simultaneously.
+Later, she travelled to New York, where she recognized herself in movements such as the minimalist school, devoting her efforts to learning classical composition on instruments such as the harp and piano.
 This knowledge would come together in what would be one of her most prolific moments: her encounter with synthesizers.
 A moment of love sparked by stumbling across a Buchla synthesizer (sitting in a New York studio that she created in collaboration with another electronic music mastermind, Laurie Spiegel) that completely captivated her and her work.